nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * The current displayed indexes for items may change after issuing this command.
 See [Changing Indexes](#changing-indexes) for more details.

 Examples:
-* `view v/2` will show the details of the vendor at index 2 in the displayed list.
+* `view v/2` will show the details of the vendor with index 2 in the displayed list.
-* `view e/1` will show the details of the event at index 1 in the displayed list.
+* `view e/1` will show the details of the event with index 1 in the displayed list.

 ### Assigning Vendors & Events: `assign`